mfuu/vue-virtual-drag-list/demo/infinity.md

-# infinity
+# Infinity scroll

-scroller to the bottom of the list to load more
+scroll to the bottom of the list to load more

 <preview path="../components/infinity.vue" />